Middle School caters for the students in the period of pre and early adolescence – those students in Stages 3, 4 and early Stage 5 of their education.

 The Middle School model provides opportunities for all of the above to occur.
 The secure environment that it provides for students allows them to explore and develop their potential to grow and learn.

 In action, we see this through our curriculum and organisation decision making processes and a whole school commitment to the Middle School Philosophy.

-Our integrated Biosciences, Technology and Careers electives, class team teachers and home rooms reflect this approach and results in a program that is challenging and student-centred in a supportive learning environment.
+Our integrated STEAM, Technology and Careers electives, class team teachers and home rooms reflect this approach and results in a program that is challenging and student-centred in a supportive learning environment.